Jannabi (band): Endorsements

 In May 2019, Jannabi was chosen as the model for Lotte e-commerce's digital video advertisements.
 The campaign is for customers in their 20s who enjoy sharing information and content.
 In October 2019, Jannabi was selected as the first Korean artist to be the brand ambassador for sound equipment manufacturer Fender.

 From 2022 to 2023, the band's songs from their third studio album, The Land of Fantasy (2021), were featured in the advertisements of various brands.
 In 2022, "Bluebird, Spread Your wings!" was used for Google Play, released in June, and "Summer II" was used for the iPhone 14 Pro by Apple Inc., released in October.
 In 2023, "Oh Brave Morning Sun" was used for Korea's leading ginseng brand, Cheong Kwan Jang, released in January, and "I Know Where the Rainbow Has Fallen" was used for Spotify Korea, released in September, where Choi was the endorser.
 In June 2023, Hyundai Motor Company announced that they selected Jannabi as an ambassador for the global heritage project and released a collaborative song "Pony" and its music video to reinvigorate Hyundai Pony and leverage its legacy.
+Hyundai collaborated again in 2025 to release the track "Dream is Beautiful" for Family Month, which served as the theme song for the short spinoff film of Catch!
+Teenieping.